-- An estimated 40 acres of heather have been cut in the past four years, which is substantial. - The regeneration of the heather in those areas that were cut with the bushmaster is significant with up to four inches (maximum) in some areas.
-As the machine cuts the heather and 'mulches it to dust' the resultant dust layer must insulate the heather seed and give it a chance to germinate.

-- The managed sites are being monitored to assess the impact of heather management on species analysis, distribution, and re-growth.
+- An estimated 55 acres of heather have been cut in the past several years. - The regeneration of the heather in those areas that were cut with the bush-master is significant in places (dryer in nature) with up to four inches (maximum) in some areas.
+As the machine cuts the heather and 'mulches it to dust' the resultant dust layer must insulate the heather seed and give it a chance to germinate. - The managed sites are being casually monitored to assess the impact of heather management on species analysis, distribution, and re-growth.

-Heather strimming September/October 2015
+Heather strimming - September 2015